UPDATED: You no longer need an appointment to get a COVID-19 vaccine at Regency Mall

-RACINE — You don't need an appointment to get vaccinated against COVID-19 at Regency Mall.
-Starting Tuesday, walk-ins are welcome.
+RACINE — You don’t need an appointment to get vaccinated against COVID-19 at Regency Mall.
+Starting Tuesday, walk-ins were welcome.
 Vaccines are free.

-The Regency Mall vaccination clinic is one of only a handful that are state-run across Wisconsin.
+The Regency Mall vaccination clinic is one of only a handful across Wisconsin that is state-run.

+Your digital subscription will ensure that you receive the most important news of the day from the most trustworthy news source in the area.

-This month, the City of Racine reallocated hundreds of doses because appointments weren't being filled up at its Festival Hall clinic, which intermittently has allowed walk-ins but isn't every day.
+This month, the City of Racine reallocated hundreds of doses because appointments weren’t being filled up at its Festival Hall clinic, which has intermittently allowed walk-ins but does not allow them every day.

 Similar situations have arisen at the federal community vaccination clinic at the Wisconsin Center in Milwaukee and in Kenosha County.